ProfMcL/ECE231/Install_tools_windows.md

 ## **WinAVR toolchain**
-Use the WinAVR compiler and a set of associated tools (collectively called a tool-chain) on for Windows machines.
+Use the WinAVR compiler and a set of associated tools (collectively called a tool-chain) on Windows machines.
 This GNU toolchain is freely available from the Sourceforge web site.
 Goto https://sourceforge.net/projects/winavr/files/ and download the file WinAVR-20200220-install.exe.
 Open the install file and the toolchain will be installed.
 Accept all defaults.
 The avr-gcc compiler, make, avrdude, and other files will be installed.
 Below, we will check that key files have been installed correctly:

 ### **avr-gcc compiler**